 Other Locations in Bryce Canyon National Park

-There are quite a few other locations that are worthwhile.
+There are quite a few other worthwhile locations.
 You can't be at more than one when the sun rises, so some advance planning is needed.
-In addition to the above, there is Sunrise Point, Sunset Point, Natural Bridge, Paria View and others along the road down the south end at Rainbow Point.
+In addition to the above, there is Sunrise Point, Sunset Point, Natural Bridge, Paria View, and others along the road down the south end at Rainbow Point.